 It’s a pain and jealousy you feel, but for surprising reasons: your baby only wants dad.
-You love the fact that he has a great bond with your husband, but it still hurts to see your own son ignore you.
-No matter how much you try to be “exciting” and fun, he always wants daddy.
+You love the fact that she has a great bond with your partner, but it still hurts to see your own child ignore you.
+No matter how much you try to be “exciting” and fun, she always wants daddy.

-You even thought it could be temporary, but several months later, nothing has changed.
+You even thought it would be temporary, but several months later, nothing has changed.

-There are times when he won’t even look you in the eye, but as soon as he sees daddy, he’s completely engaged and happy.
-He smiles more at dad, or will only settle and stop crying for him.
-You wouldn’t change a thing about their relationship, but it’d be nice if he gave you the same attention.
+There are times when she won’t even look you in the eye, but as soon as she sees daddy, she’s completely engaged and happy.
+She smiles more at dad, or will only settle and stop crying for him.
+You wouldn’t change a thing about their relationship, but it’d be nice if she gave you the same attention.